Boost.ly was created to help users find and share engaging web content with social media communities quickly and simply.

-- Generate an increase in the conversion funnel.
+- Generate an increase in the conversion rate.

-During an initial discovery phase, we gathered information that was used to establish the platform’s audience, context and objectives.
-We received documentation from the client, stating his expectations for the product in terms of behaviour and appearance.
+During an initial discovery phase, we gathered information that was used to establish the platform’s audience, and their context and objectives.
+We received documentation from the client stating his expectations for the product in terms of behavior and appearance.

-The requirements were laid out on a design brief we created for the purpose of guiding and acting as an agreement between the client and our design studio.
-This brief described the project, its objectives, audience, competitors and features for the different phases of the project, and the technology in which it should be built.
+The requirements were laid out in a design brief we created as both a guide and an agreement between the client and our design studio.
+This brief described the project, its objectives, audience, competitors, and features at different stages, and the technology with which it should be built.
 This document guided all our design efforts.

-Our team started the brand redesign process by doing research around the app’s direct and indirect competitors.
-The goal was to identify if there was a common visual language to later decide how to position the app’s brand and how to set it apart from the competition.
+Our team started the brand redesign process by doing research on the app’s direct and indirect competitors.
+The goal was to identify if there was a common visual language among them, so that we could better decide how to position the Boost.ly brand and set it apart from the competition.

-From the insights gathered during research, we created a moodboard to display some options for color palettes, fonts, shapes and more.
-This board was shared with the client and his input was crucial in the decision making process around the visual possibilities for the app.
+From the insights gathered during our research, we created a mood board to display some options for color palettes, fonts, shapes, and more.
+This board was shared with the client and his input was crucial in the decision-making process around the visual possibilities for the app.

-In a further stage of the process we built an app map.
-Our objective was to create a straight forward and intuitive information architecture.
+In the next stage of the process we built an app map.
+Our objective was to create a straightforward and intuitive information architecture.

-From the functional requirements stated on the design brief, we built the wireframes and the animated prototype to express the user experience strategy and to display the relationship between the functional elements that were necessary to fulfill the app’s business goals.
+From the functional requirements stated on the design brief, we built the wireframes and then the interactive prototype to express the user experience strategy and to display the relationship between the functional elements that were necessary to fulfill the app’s business goals.

 Once the information architecture and the structure of the app were defined, we started to work on the visual design for the project.

-The moodboard that we had previously built helped us determine the graphic language.
-We created high resolution mockups for the key screens of both the marketing website and the webapp.
-Once the visual styles were signed-off by the client, we created the mockups for the remaining screens of the app.
-Once the desktop mockups were finished, we generated designs for tablets and smartphones.
+The mood board that we had previously built helped us develop the visual language.
+We created high-resolution mockups for the key screens of both the marketing website and the web app.
+Once the visual style was approved by the client, we created the mockups for the remaining screens of the app.
+After the desktop mockups were finished, we generated designs for tablets and smartphones.

 Finally, we created the style guide and the redline.
-These documents serve as an important guide in the Front-end development phase.
-The team worked around best practices in order to guarantee the quality of the product and to avoid re-processes in the development stage.
+These documents serve as an important guide in the front-end development phase.
+The team worked using best practices in order to guarantee the quality of the product and to avoid redundant redesigns in the development stage.